Triggering physical plasmoids in forming current sheets: conditions and diagnostics: Physical triggering conditions

 \subsection{Effect of perturbation timing $t^*$}

 We first examine the role of the perturbation timing $t^*$, keeping the amplitude $\varepsilon = 10^{-3}$ and spectral content $k_{\rm sup} = 32$ fixed.
-As established in Section~\ref{sec:model}, the current sheet thins and intensifies up to $t \simeq 1.9$, after which it relaxes.
+As established in Section~2, the current sheet thins and intensifies up to $t \simeq 1.9$, after which it relaxes.
 One therefore expects the plasmoid instability to be most easily triggered when the perturbation is applied close to the peak, where the sheet is thinnest and the local Lundquist number is largest.

-Table~\ref{tab:timing} summarizes the number of plasmoids $N_p$ and the measured growth rate $\gamma$ for perturbations applied at $t^* = 1.5$, $1.7$, and $1.9$, as well as the reference case $t^* = 0$ with $\varepsilon = 10^{-3}$, which reproduces the setup of GM\&A. In this reference case, no plasmoids are observed, confirming that an early perturbation is insufficient to trigger the instability, in agreement with GM\&A. When a perturbation is applied later, plasmoids develop in all three cases, with both $N_p$ and $\gamma$ increasing monotonically with $t^*$.
-At $t^* = 1.5$, the sheet is still relatively thick and $9$ plasmoids are observed with $\gamma \tau_A \simeq 7.5$.
-At $t^* = 1.7$ and $t^* = 1.9$, the sheet is thinner and the instability is stronger, yielding $10$ and $11$ plasmoids with $\gamma \tau_A \simeq 9$ in both cases.
+Table~\ref{tab:timing} summarizes the number of plasmoids $N_p$ and the measured growth rate $\gamma$ for perturbations applied at $t^* = 1.5$, 1.7, and 1.9, as well as the reference case $t^* = 0$ with $\varepsilon = 10^{-3}$, which reproduces the setup of GM\&A. In this reference case, no plasmoids are observed, confirming that an early perturbation is insufficient to trigger the instability, in agreement with GM\&A. When a perturbation is applied later, plasmoids develop in all three cases, with both $N_p$ and $\gamma$ increasing monotonically with $t^*$.
+At $t^* = 1.5$, the sheet is still relatively thick and 9 plasmoids are observed with $\gamma\tau_A \simeq 7.5$.
+At $t^* = 1.7$ and $t^* = 1.9$, the sheet is thinner and the instability is stronger, yielding 10 and 11 plasmoids with $\gamma\tau_A \simeq 9$ in both cases.
 The near-identical values at $t^* = 1.7$ and $t^* = 1.9$ suggest that the instability is close to saturation near the peak of the current sheet.

-The development of plasmoids for the case $t^* = 1.5$, $k_{\rm sup} = 32$ is illustrated in Figure~\ref{fig:plasmo_kmax32}, which shows $J^2$ in the current sheet region at $t = 1.8$ (plasmoids disrupting the sheet) and $t = 2.0$ (well-developed plasmoids), together with the power spectra $E_J(k)$ and $E_\omega(k)$ at $t = 1.9$.

-Before proceeding, we describe the procedure used to measure the growth rate $\gamma$ reported throughout this section.
-We monitor the amplitude of the magnetic vector potential perturbation, defined as
+The procedures used to measure $\gamma$ and $N_p$ are detailed in Appendix~\ref{app:diagnostics}.